-“Your advisor will consider your different objectives, analyze your options and create a realistic and efficient plan for you to achieve this,” says Natalia Sandjian.
+“Your advisor will consider your different objectives, analyze your options and create a realistic and efficient plan for you to achieve this,” says Sandjian.

 Any reproduction, in whole or in part, is strictly prohibited without the prior written consent of National Bank of Canada.

 The articles and information on this website are protected by the copyright laws in effect in Canada or other countries, as applicable.
 The copyrights on the articles and information belong to the National Bank of Canada or other persons.
 Any reproduction, redistribution, electronic communication, including indirectly via a hyperlink, in whole or in part, of these articles and information and any other use thereof that is not explicitly authorized is prohibited without the prior written consent of the copyright owner.